Moreno Valley Man Facing Murder, DUI Charges for Crash on Torrey Pines State Beach

-A 19-year-old Moreno Valley man was arrested on murder and vehicular manslaughter charges for his role in an April 25 crash that ended with his Subaru on the sand of Torrey Pines State Beach and two of his passengers dead, police announced Monday.
+A 19-year-old Moreno Valley accused of driving drunk and crashing his Subaru on the sand of Torrey Pines State Beach, killing two of his passengers dead, pleaded not guilty to murder charges Wednesday.

-Christopher Schmittel was driving drunk when he lost control of his Subaru sedan along North Torrey Pines Road, punched through a guardrail and crashed on the beach below, according to the San Diego Police Department.
+Christopher Schmittel was driving drunk when he lost control of his Subaru sedan along North Torrey Pines Road, punched through a guardrail and crashed on the beach below, according to prosecutors.
 His passengers, Johnny Ildefonzo Punzalan and Joshua Adonai Manzanares, two 19-year-olds from Lake Elsinore, died in the crash.

+Prosecutors allege Schmittel was driving under the influence of both alcohol and drugs, but have not disclosed what drug or drugs he is accused of using.

 Schmittel was hospitalized with serious injuries and later released.
 He was arrested by Fugitive Task Force officers at his home on Sunday.